 The decline in gilts was arrested after the RBI, in its second bi-monthly policy review on June 3, left the repo rate unchanged at 8% and said a faster-than-anticipated disinflation could give it some headroom to ease the policy stance.
 The central bank also lowered SLR to 22.5% from 23% effective the fortnight beginning June 14.
 Gilt prices rose as market participants were bullish on expectations of purchases from FIIs.
 Positive CPI-based inflation data for May also cheered investors; data showed that retail inflation for May had eased to 8.28% from 8.59% in April.
 Sporadic value buying and appreciation in the rupee against the dollar and some weak economic data from the US also limited gilt losses.

-We expect 10 year G-sec yield to settle around 8.3 to 8.4% by March-end 2015.
-Tight liquidity and limited downside to policy rates during the fiscal to limit the fall in yields.
+We expect 10-year G-sec yield to settle around 8.6% by March-end 2015.
+Higher than budgeted government borrowings and limited downside to policy rates during the fiscal to limit the downside to yields.